 Ponder that prior paragraph, and ponder this …

 If God can create, manage and maintain the vastness of a universe then it stands to reason that placing our faith and confidence in Him to guide our tiny, but eternal, lives while on this earth is a solid decision.
 Further, how could any plan we dream up for ourselves possibly compare to the plan God created for us, his most magnificent creations, to fulfill for His Kingdom in this life?

 The only thing God waits for from us is our permission.
 Our permission to go to work in us, in our lives, to fix our broken.
 Then ultimately through us, to reach others with an offer to fix their broken.
 That’s how it works.

-It took me 46 years of “my way” and lots of broken things to finally give Him the keys to my life, but I did.
-Is it problem free today?
+It took me 46 years of “my way” and lots of broken things to finally give God the keys to my life, but I did.
+So is my life problem free today?
 Hardly.
 But it is exponentially better in so many ways.
 For that I am thankful.

 Just like I am thankful and confident, that cooler days are ahead …